Back to Resources

 GST Quick Method vs Regular Method: Which One Saves You More?

 Once you're registered for GST/HST, you have a choice that most new registrants don't know exists.
 The Regular Method means tracking every dollar of GST you paid on business expenses and subtracting it from what you collected.
-The Quick Method means multiplying your total revenue by a flat CRA rate and remitting that — no expense tracking required.
-For most Canadian sole proprietors and freelancers, the Quick Method saves both time and money.
+The Quick Method means multiplying your total revenue by a flat CRA rate and remitting that, which means far less expense tracking for GST purposes.
+You still keep records, and you can still claim ITCs on capital purchases like equipment.
+For most low-expense sole proprietors and freelancers, the Quick Method saves both time and money.
 But not for everyone.
 This guide shows you how to calculate which one is better for your situation.

 Quick Answer